 Try to remember the questions and your responses, as this may help you to improve your performance in the future.

 Whether successful or not, ask for feedback so you can learn from the experience and prepare for the next step.

 Remember, if you are not successful this time, you may want to apply again, so use feedback constructively.
-It’s not a reason to argue with the hiring manager.

 After the interviewers have considered their notes and any assessment results, they will decide who to appoint.